 Ransomware attacks are a growing problem for computer users and server administrators.
-The FBI received 2,500 ransomware complaints in 2015, and each instance of ransomware infection can easily result in thousands of dollars of damages.
+The FBI received between 1,500 and 2,700 ransomware complaints in each of the past 5 years, and each instance of ransomware infection can easily result in thousands of dollars of damages.

 For years, we have recovered data for ransomware victims, but recently, we have begun to receive an influx of new cases.
-The threat will only grow in 2016, which is why Datarecovery.com now offers specialized services for ransomware recovery and decryption.
+The threat will only grow, which is why Datarecovery.com now offers specialized services for ransomware recovery and decryption.